Oregon Court Records

 What is a DUI and a DWI in Oregon?

 Oregon uses the term DUII (driving under the influence of intoxicants) to sum up all offenses related to driving under the influence of substances like alcohol and drugs.
 Individuals driving a vehicle with a blood alcohol content of 0.08% or more are guilty of DUII in Oregon.
 The Oregon Department of Motor Vehicles (DMV) is responsible for issuing and managing driver’s licenses, registering vehicles, documenting driver’s records, and penalizing motorists who violate traffic and road laws.
-The Oregon DMV (Department of motor vehicles) also takes up the role of ensuring that motor vehicle users are fit for the road with strict adherence to Oregon Revised Statutes Chapter 811, which contains the rules of the road.
+The Oregon DMV (Department of Motor Vehicles) also takes up the role of ensuring that motor vehicle users are fit for the road with strict adherence to Oregon Revised Statutes Chapter 811, which contains the rules of the road.

 What is the Difference Between a DUI and a DWI in Oregon

 DUI (Driving Under Influence) or DWI (Driving While Intoxicated) does not apply to Oregon.
-DUII (Driving Under the Influence of Intoxicants) is the term that describes impaired driving.
+Instead, DUII (Driving Under the Influence of Intoxicants) is the term that describes impaired driving.
 In most DUII cases, the sole factor responsible for influence is alcohol, marijuana, heroin, meth, and inhalants.

 What happens when you get a DUI for the First Time in Oregon?

 According to the Oregon Revised Statutes, Chapter 813, DUII offenders may risk revocation of driver’s license, possible fees for the ignition system, alcohol treatment classes, increased insurance rates, and other costs.
-First-time DUII offenders will face an average of 48 hours jail, 80 hours of community service, $1000 fine, alcohol evaluation and treatment, and license suspension.
+First-time DUII offenders may face an average of 48 hours jail, 80 hours of community service, $1000 fine, alcohol evaluation and treatment, and license suspension.
 Driving with 0.15% of alcohol attracts a $2000 fine or more.

 How Likely is Jail Time After a First DUI in Oregon?